 Film & Activism

-Around 2008, I started inquiring into patriarchy and misogyny, and its hand in controlling the minds and bodies of women and girls.
-Soon, I stumbled upon an ancient practice that continue to exist in my native India despite being illegal for over a century.
+My inquiries into patriarchy and misogyny—its hand in controlling the minds and bodies of women and girls—started in 2008.
+While preparing for an artist residency at Khoj Kolkata, I stumbled upon an ancient practice of religious servitude that continue to exist in my native India, despite being illegal for over four decades.

 Known as Devadasi tradition, an inter-generational practice, it auctions off young girls of poor untouchable caste to the highest bidder in the village in the name of religion.
 Initiated and dedicated to a village deity, they are forbidden to marry and are made to depend on men for support.